flux-gui/flux-gui/README.md

-  check       Validates flux compatibility completion  Generate the autocompletion script for the specified shell create      Creates a resource get         Display one or many Weave GitOps resources help        Help about any command version     Display gitops version
+  check       Validates flux compatibility completion  Generate the autocompletion script for the specified shell create      Creates a resource get         Display one or many Flux-GUI resources help        Help about any command version     Display gitops version

 Flags:
-  -e, --endpoint WEAVE_GITOPS_ENTERPRISE_API_URL   The Weave GitOps Enterprise HTTP API endpoint can be set with WEAVE_GITOPS_ENTERPRISE_API_URL environment variable
+  -e, --endpoint WEAVE_GITOPS_ENTERPRISE_API_URL   The Flux-GUI Enterprise HTTP API endpoint can be set with WEAVE_GITOPS_ENTERPRISE_API_URL environment variable
   -h, --help                                       help for gitops
       --insecure-skip-tls-verify                   If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --kubeconfig string                          Paths to a kubeconfig.
 Only required if out-of-cluster.
-      --namespace string                           The namespace scope for this operation (default "flux-system") -p, --password WEAVE_GITOPS_PASSWORD             The Weave GitOps Enterprise password for authentication can be set with WEAVE_GITOPS_PASSWORD environment variable
+      --namespace string                           The namespace scope for this operation (default "flux-system") -p, --password WEAVE_GITOPS_PASSWORD             The Flux-GUI Enterprise password for authentication can be set with WEAVE_GITOPS_PASSWORD environment variable
-  -u, --username WEAVE_GITOPS_USERNAME             The Weave GitOps Enterprise username for authentication can be set with WEAVE_GITOPS_USERNAME environment variable
+  -u, --username WEAVE_GITOPS_USERNAME             The Flux-GUI Enterprise username for authentication can be set with WEAVE_GITOPS_USERNAME environment variable

 Use "gitops [command] --help" for more information about a command.
 ```